odradev/odradev.github.io/docusaurus/docs/backends/02-mock-vm.md

 You are running your code against it.

 ## Architecture
-MockVM consists of two main parts: the Contract Register and the State.
+MockVM consists of two main parts: the `Contract Register` and the `State`.

-The Contract Register is just a list of contracts deployed onto the MockVm, identified by an address.
+The `Contract Register` is just a list of contracts deployed onto the MockVM, identified by an `Address`.
-Each time we are calling the contract, we are calling its instance stored in the Contract Register.
+Each time we call the contract, we call its instance stored in the `Contract Register`.

-Contracts and Test Env functions can modify the State of the MockVM.
+Contracts and Test Env functions can modify the `State` of the MockVM.

-Contrary to the "real" backend, which holds the whole history of the blockchain, the MockVM State holds only the current state of the MockVM.
+Contrary to the "real" backend, which holds the whole history of the blockchain, the MockVM `State` holds only the current state of the MockVM.
 Thanks to this and the fact that we do not need the blockchain itself, MockVM starts instantly and runs the tests in the native speed.